 - Provide shelter for others can save their life without endangering your own.
 Have the person remove their outer layer of clothing before entering the building.
 Wash all body parts that were uncovered when the radiation emergency occurred.

-Stay inside and sheltering in place is the best protection for you and your family until you learn additional instructions from emergency officials and radiation experts.
+Stay inside [external link] and sheltering in place is the best protection for you and your family until you learn additional instructions from emergency officials and radiation experts.
 Some steps you can take while sheltering in place: